nodejs/node/doc/api/cli.md

 > Stability: 1.0 - Early development

 When present, Node.js will interpret the entry point as a URL, rather than a path.
+The URL must either start with `./` (e.g. `./entry.js`) or be absolute (e.g. `file:///home/user/entry.js`).
+Bare specifier (e.g. `entry.js`) won't work.

 ### `--experimental-import-meta-resolve`